Variational thermal quantum simulation of the lattice Schwinger model: Introduction

 With rapid advances of quantum hardware, the promise of solving quantum many-body problems by quantum computing becomes increasingly within reach~\cite{liu2019variational,kokail2019self,zhang2021selected,dallaire2020application}.
 Notably, there are some progresses in exploiting quantum computing for solving nuclear physics that will be intrinsic hard with classical methods, such as real-time evolution~\cite{lloyd1996universal}, evaluation of parton distribution function~\cite{PhysRevResearch.2.013272,li2021partonic}, and so on~\cite{jordan2012quantum,klco2018quantum,martinez2016real,zohar2017digital,mueller2020deeply,czajka2021quantum,gallimore2022quantum}.
-While a direct quantum simulation of QCD can still be difficult on current quantum computers due to the demanding quantum resources for encoding non-Abelian gauge fields~\cite{klco20202}, those progresses pave the way for demonstrating the usefulness of quantum algorithms for simulating nuclear physics with model Hamiltonians.
-The Schwinger model is remarkable as a playground for simulating nuclear physics on the current quantum processors~\cite{kokail2019self,zhou2021thermalization,halimeh2022tuning,yang2020observation}.
-As a model for the 1+1D quantum electrodynamics, the Schwinger model has the property of confinement ~\cite{coleman1975charge}, which can mimic the confinement of QCD but can be much simpler for quantum simulation.
+The Schwinger model is remarkable as a playground for simulating nuclear physics on the current quantum processors~\cite{kokail2019self,zhou2021thermalization,de2022quantum,halimeh2022tuning,yang2020observation}.
+As a model for the 1+1D quantum electrodynamics, the Schwinger model exhibits many interesting phenomena in common with QCD, such as confinement~\cite{buyens2016hamiltonian}, chiral symmetry breaking~\cite{hamer1982massive}, charge shielding~\cite{coleman1975charge}, and so on ~\cite{melnikov2000lattice,sachs2010finite,funcke2020topological}.
+In Ref.~\cite{buyens2016hamiltonian}, a tensor network approach has been adopted for studying the confinement properties of the Schwinger model at finite temperature and zero chemical potential, which can mimic the confinement of QCD but can be much simpler for quantum simulation.

 Investigation thermodynamics of the Schwinger model under varied temperatures and densities, as an analog to the phase diagram of QCD, can be feasible with thermal quantum simulation~(TQS)~\cite{zhang2021continuous,francis2021many,verdon2019quantum,wu2019variational,zhu2020generation}.
 The TQS aims to simulate finite-temperature quantum systems with quantum computers.
 The key of TQS is to prepare the Gibbs~(thermal) state describing the equilibrium state of a quantum system at a temperature.
 This can be achieved either by generating a purified thermal state~\cite{zhu2020generation,wu2019variational,chowdhury2020variational}, or preparing a density matrix as a mixing of pure states with a classical probability distribution~\cite{verdon2019quantum,liu2021solving,martyn2019product}.
 For the purpose of illuminating the feature of confinement or deconfinement, one can evaluate the string tension as a characteristic of the confinement strength.
 To calculate the string tension, however, relies on accessing to the free energy and thus the von Neumann entropy which is nontrivial to extract on a quantum computer~\cite{verdon2019quantum,martyn2019product}.
 In this regard, a choice of TQS method convenient for calculating the entropy is necessary.